michael-milette/moodle-local_contact/README.md

 ### Can I include my favourite captcha in a form?

-No. Only Moodle's ReCAPTCHA will work.
+No. Only Moodle's reCAPTCHA will work.
 See the [Usage](#usage) section for more information.

-### Moodle's ReCAPTCHA is enabled.
+### Moodle's reCAPTCHA is enabled.
 Do I need to use it in my Contact forms?

 It is not required.
 However, if you don't want to use it, you must check the `No ReCAPTCHA` checkbox in the plugin's settings.